18F/uswds-jekyll/pages/guide/transferring-files-Globus_Online_for_Ceres.md

 By default, Globus Connect Personal prompts to be installed in C:\Program Files , which requires administrator rights.
 However you don't need Administrator rights to install Globus Connect Personal on your local machine.
 If you do not have Administrator rights browse to a place you have write access to (e.g. your Desktop folder) or contact your local IT staff for assistance.

-# Small Data Transfer Using scp
+# Small Data Transfer Using scp and rsync

 scp is usually available on any Linux or MacOS machine, and on Microsoft Windows 10 (in PowerShell).
 It’s best used when you need to transfer a single file.